Electric Cars are about to take us into the future, join me and learn how close we are to swapping our internal combustion engines for electric ones.

 Electric Vehicle – is a term given to any vehicle that uses electricity as its only propulsion source.

-Is generally referred to as a highway capable (over 100Kms per hour) Automobile powered by Electricity.
+Are generally referred to as a highway-capable (over 100Kms per hour) Automobile powered by Electricity.

-Are classified in the US as neighborhood electric vehicles (nev), and as electric motorized quadricycles in Europe, they are plug-in electric powered micro cars with limitations by their weight and power.
-They are limited to the max. speed that they can travel, Golf Carts are a prime example.
+Are classified in the US as neighbourhood electric vehicles (nev), and as electric motorized quadricycles in Europe, they are plug-in electric powered microcars with limitations by their weight and power.
+They are limited to the maximum speed that they can travel, Golf Carts are a prime example.

 While an electric car’s power source is not explicitly an onboard battery, electric cars with motors powered by other energy sources are generally referred to by different names: